British G-class submarine

 They were launched between 1914 and 1917, and intended for operations in the North Sea and German Bight against German U-boats.

 Description

 The G-class submarines were designed by the Admiralty in response to a rumour that the Germans were building double-hulled submarines for overseas duties.
-The submarines had a partial double hull, a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draft of 13 ft 4 in.
+The submarines had a partial double hull, a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draught of 13 ft 4 in.
 They displaced 703 LT on the surface and 837 LT submerged.
 However, the design offered little improvement in practice, the ships being notoriously slow to dive.